ovn-org/ovn-kubernetes/docs/egress-service.md

 ## Changes in OVN northbound database and iptables

-The feature is implemented by reacting to events from `Services`, `EndpointSlices` and `Nodes` changes - updating OVN's northbound database `Logical_Router_Policy` objects to steer the traffic to the selected node and creating iptables SNAT rules in its `OVN-KUBE-EGRESS-SVC` chain, which is called by the POSTROUTING chain of its nat table.
+The feature is implemented by reacting to events from `EgressServices`, `Services`, `EndpointSlices` and `Nodes` changes - updating OVN's northbound database `Logical_Router_Policy` objects to steer the traffic to the selected node and creating iptables SNAT rules in its `OVN-KUBE-EGRESS-SVC` chain, which is called by the POSTROUTING chain of its nat table.

-We'll see how the related objects are changed once a LoadBalancer is requested to act as an "Egress Service" by annotating it with the `k8s.ovn.org/egress-service` annotation in a Dual-Stack kind cluster.
+We'll see how the related objects are changed once a LoadBalancer is requested to act as an "Egress Service" by creating a corresponding `EgressService` named after it in a Dual-Stack kind cluster.

 We start with a clean cluster:
 ```